 However, you can explore our price guide page for a clearer idea of your treatment prices.

-If you are struggling with a tooth abscess, do not let it get worse, book an appointment with your dentist today.
-At Hove Dental Clinic, we specialise in handling nervous patients and use state of the art technology to safely and effectively remove tooth abscess.
-We will take good care of you at our clinic in Hove and will provide you with exceptional dental care, support and aftercare advice you need.
+If you are struggling with a tooth abscess, do not let it get worse.
+Book an appointment with your dentist today.
+At Hove Dental Clinic, we specialise in handling nervous patients and use state-of-the-art technology to safely and effectively remove tooth abscesses.
+We will take good care of you at our private clinic in Hove and will provide you with exceptional dental care, support and aftercare advice you need.

 Contact our friendly team today to book your appointment and restore your oral health and smile.